 This a magical and poetic land, the cradle of sought-after wines like the Ornellaia and Sassicaia, immortalised by the words of Giosuè Carducci “The cypresses of Bolgheri, tall and frank, go all the way to San Giudo in double lines…” From San Guido, take a drive along the famous Viale dei Cipressi, a scenic, straight avenue bordered by majestic cypresses, leading to Bolgheri.
 Then visit a wine shop and taste a wide selection of local wines in a very charming atmosphere.
 In the surroundings of Bolgheri, you can visit countless wineries such as Tenuta San Guido (which produces Bolgheri Sassicaia) or Tenuta Ornellaia (home of the multi-award-winning Bolgheri Ornellaia).

 Travelling from Campiglia Marittima to Suvereto you’ll find the pulsing heart of the Val di Cornia DOCG wine and the Suvereto DOCG.
 When in Suvereto, make a stop at Petra winery.
-Designed by the Swedish architect Mario Botta, Petra stands out for its central cylinder (typical of Botta’s work), sectioned obliquely to fit with the shape of the hill.
+Designed by Mario Botta, Petra stands out for its central cylinder (typical of Botta’s work), sectioned obliquely to fit with the shape of the hill.
 Enjoy the beautiful natural scenery and discover how wines are made along the Etruscan coast by booking your wine tour.